junte/jnt-django-admin-tools/README.rst

 `docs <https://junte.gitlab.io/packages/public/django/jnt-django-admin-tools>`_

-django-admin-tools is a collection of extensions/tools for the default django administration interface, it includes:
+jnt-django-admin-tools is a collection of extensions/tools for the default django administration interface, it includes:

 * a full featured and customizable dashboard;